windinjuries/blog/source/_posts/gdb.md

 - gdb
 categories:
 - [Tutorial, Program Tool]
+excerpt: "GDB, the GNU Project debugger, allows you to see what is going on `inside' another program while it executes -- or what another program was doing at the moment it crashed."
 comment: true
 ---
 > GDB, the GNU Project debugger, allows you to see what is going on `inside' another program while it executes -- or what another program was doing at the moment it crashed.